SwartBen/Retro-Game-Hackathon/README.md

 Retro-Game-Hackathon
 ====================

-- RetroGameHackathon event was an event run by the Developer Student Club of University of Adelaide.
+- RetroGameHackathon was an event run by the Developer Student Club of University of Adelaide.

-- Participated in this event as a first year computer science student with another group member.
+- Participated in this event in November of 2020 as a first year (Advanced) Computer Science student with another group member.

 - Created a snake like game where the player had to avoid randomly spawning obstacles.